svjt78/intellidata/README.md

 7. System administration
 8. Event logging
 9. Powerful Search facility
-10. Well-architected framework and Development best practices of the AWS platform for best-in-class Security, Performance, Availability, and Cost effectiveness
+10. Well-architected framework and Development best practices of the AWS platform for best-in-class Security, Performance, Reliability, and Cost effectiveness

 In near future more avenues for data ingestion and engagement will be added leveraging AI-based and NLP-based capabilities like Chatbot, OCR, and Speech-To-Text technologies.

-The platform is based upon a scalable framework that is also extensible to other business processes.
+The platform is based upon a scalable framework that is extensible to other business processes too.

 The major technology stack in the current stage of the platform:
  - Django==3.0.8